alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **Main point: in the code above, you’re responsible for `null` checks, catching, initializing the user variable outside try/catch, and stopping the pipeline on failure.
 It’s easy to repeat, it's noisy, and easy to get wrong.**

 **Option B: Explicit Validation (Guard Clauses)**
 To reserve `exceptions` for, well, exceptional cases, you write guard clauses and early returns.
-It’s linear, but noisy.
+It’s linear, but still noisy.

 ```csharp
 private readonly IUserRepo _repo;